AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-insights.md

 Using the demo package, you can enable Adobe Asset Insights to capture data from and generate insights for a sample web page.

-1. Configure Asset Insights using the instructions in [Configuring Asset Insights](configure-asset-insights.md).
+1. Configure Asset Insights using the instructions in [Configure Asset Insights](#configure-asset-insights).
 1. Download the sample AEM Assets package from below and install the package from CRXDE package manager.

    [Get File](assets/insightsdemo.zip)